Bray Wyatt: The Wyatt Family (2012–2014)

 In April 2012, Rotunda was repackaged as Bray Wyatt, who initially associated himself with Eli Cottonwood in FCW.
 When WWE rebranded FCW into NXT, Bray Wyatt debuted on the July 11, 2012, episode of the rebooted NXT taped at Full Sail University, where he defeated Aiden English.
-In July, Wyatt suffered a torn pectoral muscle and required surgery.
-Despite the injury, Wyatt continued to appear on NXT, founding a faction known as The Wyatt Family in November, with Luke Harper as his first "son" and Erick Rowan as his second.
-Wyatt had his first match back from injury on the February 21, 2013, episode of NXT, where he defeated Yoshi Tatsu.
-Wyatt suffered his first loss on the March 13 episode of NXT to Bo Dallas.
-On the May 2 episode of NXT, Wyatt lost to Chris Jericho.
-On the May 8 episode of NXT, Harper and Rowan defeated Adrian Neville and Oliver Grey to win the NXT Tag Team Championship.
-On the July 17 episode of NXT (which was taped on June 20), Harper and Rowan lost the NXT Tag Team Championship to Neville and Corey Graves.
+In July of that year, Wyatt suffered a torn pectoral muscle and required surgery.
+Despite the injury, Wyatt continued to appear on NXT, founding a faction known as The Wyatt Family in November, with Luke Harper and Erick Rowan.
+The stable won the NXT Tag Team Championships when Harper and Rowan defeated Adrian Neville and Oliver Grey.